mommy003/r2redux/README.md

 # r2redux
-The r2redux package will be used to test the significant difference between two PRS.
-We use predictive ability (R^2) measures and their variance covariance matrix to assess if the predictive ability of PRS based on different sources is significantly different to each other.
+The r2redux package will be used to test the significant difference between two PRS (dependent and/or independent).
+We use predictive ability (R^2) measures and their variance covariance matrix to assess if the R^2 of PRS based on different sources is significantly different to each other.

 # INSTALLATION
 To use r2redux: